elugens/hello-javascript/docs/general-javascript-questions/code-quality/comments-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Good comments describe the architecture and lean less toward explaining what the code is doing.
 Good comments provide the team with a high-level overview of the components and how they interact.
-Good comments give a bird’ eye view of the code.
+Good comments give a bird's eye view of the code.
 Good comments include documenting function parameters and their usage as well.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />